 Count to ten and then exhale very slowly through your nose.
 Repeat the whole thing at least ten times.
 You notice how your thoughts slowly begin to circle again, even though you are still in the middle of meditation?
 Then consciously follow your breath as it flows through your body.
 Feel how the air moves into your belly, moves back up again and escapes through your nose.

 2. The body scan

-The meditation type "body scan" is almost self-explanatory.
-Here it is literally about scanning your body.
+The Meditation type "Body scan" is almost self-explanatory.
+This is literally about scanning your body.
 Lie on your back and stretch your arms and legs loosely.
 Close your eyes and breathe consciously into your belly and slowly out again.
 Feel at which points your body touches the floor.